 My purpose in creating this website is to "help you, help your dog."
 But before I can do that, let me tell you how I obtained my "knowledge" and why you can trust me.

 In 1996 I became certified by the Animal Care College in Understanding the Canine/Human Interface.

-The College is based in the UK and has a strong reputation in animal care education, with its Certificates and Diplomas being universally recognized throughout the animal care industry.
+The College is based in the UK and has a strong reputation in animal care education.
+Certificates and diplomas from the Animal Care College are universally recognized throughout the animal care industry.

 My areas of expertise here were dog psychology, canine behavior, training problems, and dog aggression.